-BELLINGHAM - The Washington Department of Ecology (Ecology) is seeking public comment on Concrete’s recently updated shoreline master program.
+Bellevue - The Washington Department of Ecology (Ecology) has approved Lake Forest Park’s updated shoreline master program.

-The proposed updated shoreline program will guide construction and development in the town’s 1.5 miles of shorelines along the Skagit and Baker rivers and Lake Shannon.
-It combines local plans for future development and preservation with new development ordinances and related permitting requirements.
+The updated master program combines local plans for future shoreline development and preservation with new shoreline development ordinances and related permitting requirements.

-Concrete’s locally tailored shoreline program is designed to help minimize environmental damage to shoreline areas, reserve appropriate areas for water-oriented uses, and protect the public’s right to public land and waters.
+Shoreline master programs are the cornerstone of the act.
+The law requires cities and counties with regulated shorelines to develop and periodically update their locally tailored programs to help minimize environmental damage to shoreline areas, reserve appropriate areas for water-oriented uses, and protect the public’s right to public lands and waters.

 Washington’s cities and counties with regulated shorelines must update their programs by December 2014.
 They are following regulations adopted by Ecology in 2003.
 The regulations resulted from a negotiated settlement among 58 different parties including business interests, ports, environmental groups, shoreline user groups, cities and counties, Ecology and the courts.